BasicComputation/x64-lecture/C01 - Calculator project.md

 Each operator function, like addition, will check the next part of expression for left parenthesis or number.
 If left parenthesis call the main function, as if it is a new expression, if a number check next for operator, right parenthesis or end of expression.

-If the next part is an operator and has greater presedence (that operation must be done first), call operator function with the number to the left of that operator as argument, which in turn does the same and eventually returns result, ready for the operation with the two number and to be returned.
+If the next part is an operator and has greater precedence (that operation must be done first), call operator function with the number to the left of that operator as argument, which in turn does the same and eventually returns result, ready for the operation with the two number and to be returned.
-If the next part is an operator with equal or lesser presedence, is a rigth parenthesis, is end of expression, do the operation with number to the left and right of operator and return result.
+If the next part is an operator with equal or lesser precedence, is a rigth parenthesis, is end of expression, do the operation with number to the left and right of operator and return result.

 The start function checks intial condition of an expression:
 - If the expression starts with '-', and the next part of expression is a number you have to subtract zero with that number, if the next part is left parenthesis you have to subtract zero with return value of expression.